Racecar Safety

 Fire Extinguisher

 Each race car must carry a fire extinguisher SECURELY FASTENED within convenient reach of the driver (original hanging brackets are not acceptable).
-The extinguisher must be able to be released quickly by the driver in an emergency.
+The extinguisher must be able to be released and utilized quickly by the driver in an emergency, from the drivers seat !

 Personal Protection